tedneward/Azgaarnoth/Classes/Cleric/Ocean.md

 ```
 def level8(npc):
-    npc.defer(lambda npc: npc.traits.append(f"***Divine Strike.*** Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra {'1' if npc.levels('Cleric') < 14 else '2'}d8 cold damage to the target."))
+    npc.defer(lambda npc: npc.traits.append(f"***Divine Strike.*** Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra {'1' if npc.levels(baseclass) < 14 else '2'}d8 cold damage to the target."))
 ```

 ## Seablooded